SixArm/ui-ux-design-guide/README.md

 * What is this book?
 * Who is this for?
-* Why did I write this?
+* Why am I creating this?

 UI/UX